vegaprotocol/specs/specs/0026-amends.md

 # Guide-level explanation
-Explain the specification as if it was already included and you are explaining it to another developer working on Vega.
-This generally means:
-- Introducing new named concepts
-- Explaining the features, providing some simple high level examples
-- If applicable, provide migration guidance

 The amend order message is a custom message containing the `orderID` of the original order and optional fields that can be altered.
 Prices can be changed with a new absolute value, quantity can be reduced or increased from their current remaining size.
 Expiry time can be set to a new value and the `TIF` type can be toggled between `GTC` and `GTT`.

 Some examples: